Authentic Puerto Rican Coquito

 Instructions

 - Blend the coquito.
-In a blender, combine the rum, nutmeg, cinnamon, vanilla, sweetened condensed milk, evaporated milk, and coconut milk.
+In a blender, combine the rum, nutmeg, cinnamon, vanilla, sweetened condensed milk, evaporated milk, coconut milk, cream of coconut and cooled spice tea.
 Blend for 1 minute or until smooth and creamy.

 - Chill overnight.
-Pour the mixture into a glass pitcher or container with a lid, add the cinnamon sticks, stir well and set in the fridge overnight.
-The coquito should be ready to serve the next day.
+Pour the mixture into a glass pitcher or bottle with an air tight lid, add the remaining cinnamon sticks, and shake well.
+Let the coquito chill in the fridge for 4+ hours, or overnight.

 - Enjoy!
-Mix well before serving and garnish with coconut whipped cream (optional) and a sprinkle of cinnamon.
+Shake well to mix before serving and garnish with a sprinkle of cinnamon.

 It’s such a cozy drink, totally perfect for Winter!